Clara taught how to work both independently and in groups

 What does an ordinary working day look like?

-I work for a leading automotive client, supporting project management governance in the building and maintenance of customer facing websites.
-I also work to build business analysis and business proposals, making business model evaluation and consulting companies that want to innovate their business and their technology.
-Basically, I work in the field of IoT – Internet of Things and Industry 4.0.
+I work for a leading automotive client, supporting project management governance in the building and maintenance of customer-facing websites.
+I also work to build business analyses and business proposals, make business model evaluations, and consult companies that want to innovate their business and their technology.
+Basically, I work in the field of IoT – the Internet of Things and Industry 4.0.

 Do you benefit from your education in your work?

-IAGG has especially taught me to work both independently and in groups, to self-organize my time and be able to meet strict deadlines.
-The rigorous approach of academic work, the academic English level I could achieve, and the self-discipline I had to develop for coursework all greatly impacted my work method and ethics.
+IAGG has especially taught me to work both independently and in groups, to self-organize my time, and be able to meet strict deadlines.
+The rigorous approach to academic work, the academic English level I could achieve, and the self-discipline I had to develop for coursework all greatly impacted my work method and ethics.

 Do you have more experiences from your time as a student that helped you get to where you are today?